 Editorial Note: The content of this article is based on the author’s opinions and recommendations alone.
 It has not been previewed, commissioned or otherwise endorsed by any credit card issuer.

 We examined Amex’s current card line-up to identify the best choices for consumers.
 American Express is one of the oldest card issuers in the United States – the very first card it issued dates back to the 1950s.
-As of 2018, Amex has some of our favorite credit cards around, offering a ton of miles, low interest rates and rewards points.
+As of 2020, Amex has some of our favorite credit cards around, offering some of the best travel rewards and cash back cards today.

 The best credit card for you always comes down to your individual circumstances.
 How much you spend, what you spend on, and what types of benefits you value most are just some of the many considerations.
-When selecting the top Amex credit cards, we considered a wide array of circumstances and needs, and which cards offer the highest value for each individual need.
-Furthermore, you should note that the cards we picked here are the standout Amex cards for each category - there may be cards better suited to your needs which are offered by another issuer - only rely on this guide if you are set on getting an Amex credit card.
+When selecting the top Amex credit cards, we considered a wide array of circumstances and needs, and which cards offer the highest value according to those needs.
+Furthermore, you should note that the cards we picked here are the standout Amex cards for each category - there may be cards better suited to your spending that are offered by another issuer.

 Those of you seeking a more personalized choice can use our tool at the bottom of the page.
 It will calculate for you the rewards rate for each American Express credit card, after you input an estimate of your monthly spending habits.

-Young Professional: The Platinum Card® from American Express
+Young Professionals: The Platinum Card® from American Express

 - Lounge access ($600+ value)